rutuja534/AlgebrAI/README.md

 - Returns the final answer with no manual math required.

-## 🧠 What Makes This Different
+## What Makes This Different

-- 🧾 **Trained on real linear algebra problems**
+- Purpose-built for linear algebra

-  The dataset pairs linear algebra problems with working Python code solutions (NumPy/SciPy).
+  Unlike generic LLMs that fumble math, AlgebrAI is fine-tuned specifically to handle linear algebra queries with precision and consistency.

-- 🤖 **LLM-generated code execution**
+- Direct code execution

-  The model doesn’t just explain — it writes working Python code and runs it.
+  It converts math queries into executable Python code, and returns only the final answer with no fake steps or guesswork.
+- Custom Training Data

+  Trained on a hand-crafted dataset of 6000+ real linear algebra problems.

   ## 📂 Project Files
 <pre> ├── linear_algebra.ipynb # Main notebook (run your queries here)